// type annotation

 0 : Int // compiles because it is true

-"": Int // fails to compile
+"": Int // fails to compiletrait User

 class Member extends User

-class Admin extends User
+class Admin extends Userclass User

-class Admin extends User
+class Admin extends Userval i: Int

 val x = if (i >= 0) Some(i) // Some[Int]